juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

   <figcaption>Terrestrial and dwarfs mixed</figcaption>
 </figure>

-Terrestrial planets have the additional feature of having clearly defined land masses, the product of tectonics.
-These land masses can be generated using a low frequency texture noise.
-Early tests using noise functions resulted in spotty and fragmented continents.
-Instead a very low resolution land mass generation system was created.
+Terrestrial planets have the additional feature of having clearly defined land masses, as the product of tectonics.
+These land masses can be generated using a low frequency texture noise, but early tests using only noise functions resulted in spotty and fragmented continents.
+Instead, a very low resolution land mass generation system was created, giving better results.

 The underlying process of this low frequency generation system can be summarized as follows:

   1. Distribute a number of points over a hex tiled sphere
-  2. Each point is the start of a continent, with an integer id.
+  2. Each point is the start of a continent, marked with an integer id.
   3. Expand the frontiers of the continent using a bread first search
-  4. When two continents find each other in a border tag the collision, an resolve the ownership using the minimum id.
+  4. When two continents find each other in a border, tag the collision, and resolve the ownership using the minimum id.
   5. The tagged collisions will be used as subduction and collision zones to raise and lower the masses

 <figure class="video_container">